NicholasAngel999/obsidian-notes/Second Semester/How Bloody was the Bloody Code.md

 ##### Emsley, Clive, _Crime and Society in England, 1750-1900_, Fifth edition.
 (Routledge, 2017).

-## Cordingly, David, _Life among the Pirates : The Romance and the Reality_ (Abacus, 1999) - Library only

 ## Beattie, J. M, _Crime and the Courts in England, 1660-1800_ (Clarendon, 1986) - library only